JackGittes/JackGittes.github.io/_pages/about.md

 Bio
 ======
-Mingxin Zhao is a currently Ph.D. candidate in EE at Institute of Semiconductors, CAS, Beijing, China.
-His research interests include machine vision in egde computing scenarios, deep learning model compression, hardware-software co-design, and compiler techniques on domain specific architectures.
+Mingxin Zhao is currently a senior software engineer in T-Head Semiconductor, who is focusing on CPU simulator, compiler, and other toolchains targeting RISC-V architecture.
+Before this, he achieved his Ph.D. degree at Institute of Semiconductors (CAS), during which his research interests included machine vision on edge computing chips, deep neural network compression, and software-hardware co-design.

 Internships
 ======